The 2010 Astrotheology Calendar—brought to you by Astrotheology Press, a division

 and calendrical information about the ancient world is timeless!

-Find out about what happened in the ancient world on your birthday or that of your friends and
+Find out about what happened in the ancient world on your birthday or that of your

 "Historical accuracy recaptured...in a calendar!"